Think Diamonds from Namibia are Ethical?

 We love watching all the nature documentaries about marine life, and it got us thinking – protecting our marine environment is just as important as protecting the land, possibly even more so.
 Unfortunately, others don’t share our views, so we’re looking in this series at the rise in, and damage caused by marine diamond mining.
-(Part 1 of the series is here.)
+Part 1 of the series can be found here.

 Undersea diamond mining is carried out by a marine crawler, sucking sediment from the sea floor and pumping it up to a processing ship where is its crushed, and the diamonds are extracted.
 It is clear that there are some significant impacts of this process on the areas which are being mined.

 Firstly, there are reports of marine life including fish and octopuses, being sucked up in the pumps.
 Apparently they are returned to the sea and swim away afterwards, but just because a creature is seen to be spat out intact from the pipe doesn’t mean it is unharmed.
 What if the place where the fish is returned to the sea is a distance away from its own territory, and it falls foul of a predator attempting to return home?
 What about feeding grounds, mating grounds, optimum conditions for eggs to hatch, food for young?

 Of course, it is obvious that the entire seabed is destroyed by the extraction of the sediment.
 This is the top layer in which eggs are buried, it contains corals (although not in this particular location off Namibia) and other slow-growing, or slow-moving marine life, as well as seaweed and sea grasses.
 When the sediment is returned to the sea, it is simply pumped from the ships, falling like rain below the waves.
 Anything larger than a diamond will have been crushed, so this plume of fine particles decreases visibility across the entire area, as it settles like a blanket, and reduces water quality for the marine life above which it is jettisoned.